Quick answer

 Strategies for Minimising Inheritance Tax

-There are several strategies that can be employed to minimize inheritance tax liability.
+There are several strategies that can be employed to minimise inheritance tax liability.
 We suggest considering the following:

 - Utilizing trusts to hold and manage business assets